FlowFuse/website/src/blog/2022/10/community-news-09.md

 If you’d like to learn more about what else was included in 0.10 you can do so on our [blog post](flowforge.com/blog/2022/09/flowforge-010-released/), on our [GitHub release page](github.com/flowforge/flowforge/releases/tag/v0.10.0) and on our [Youtube channel](youtube.com/watch?v=mjR1iiEFiBg).
 We’d also love for more of you to get involved in the development of FlowForge, [contributions to the code](https://github.com/flowforge/flowforge/blob/main/CONTRIBUTING.md) and [bug reports](https://github.com/flowforge/flowforge/issues) are really appreciated.

 [**Node-RED Con 2022**](https://nrcon.nodered.org/)
 We are happy to again be involved in Node-RED con.
-The event is being held online on 7th October, with content for both English and Japanese speakers.
+The event is being held online on 7th October, with content for both English and Japanese speakers including our collegaues Nick O'Leary and Sam Machin.
 You can find out more on the [Node-RED Con website](https://nrcon.nodered.org/).

 [**FlowForge Team News**](https://flowforge.com/team/)
 We are currently recruiting [NodeJS Developers](https://boards.greenhouse.io/flowforge/jobs/4463977004), if you’re interested in joining our team please [apply here](https://boards.greenhouse.io/flowforge/jobs/4463977004#app).